harel-coffee/EJPLab_Computational_Projects-auto/AmyloidPrediction/DeepLearning/Transformers/README.md

 extract_model_embeddings.py - Returns the embeddings of a model.
 (DL_Pytorch)
 visualize_model_embeddings.py - Uses UMAP on one percent of the peptide manifold to transform the WALTZDB database into embeddings space.
 (RAPIDS)
 generate_roc_and_hist_plot.py - Generates ROC plot for specifiecd models.
 Also makes classification histogram for both models based on model confidence.
 (DL_Pytorch)
+prospective_predictions.py - Creates preditictions from the semi-supervised transformer for the 64M peptides.
+(DL_Pytorch)